First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Amplitude and Ratios

 The resonance-like behavior may indicate that energy is efficiently transferred between the perturbation and the electromagnetic field at specific $Q/M$ values.
 Beyond the resonance point, energy would then be dissipated as the perturbations interact with the strong electromagnetic field and the inner horizon.
 In astrophysical scenarios, higher $l$ perturbations may be excited by external disturbances, such as in-falling matter or interactions with other BHs.
 For lower $l$ values (such as $l = 1$--$3$), the amplitude trends are simpler, with some cases showing a monotonic decrease or increase with $Q/M$.
 For higher $l$ values ($l = 9$--$16$), the resonance-like behavior becomes more pronounced, reflecting the stronger coupling and increased sensitivity of higher multipole structures.
+At some of the $l$ values (especially l=10), there are also multiple antiresonant $Q/M$ values.